tldr-pages/tldr/pages/common/test.md

 `test ! -d "{{path/to/directory}}"`

-- If A is true, then do B, or C in the case of an error (notice that C may run even if A fails):
+- If condition is true, echo "true" runs, if the condition is false then echo "false" runs:

 `test {{condition}} && {{echo "true"}} || {{echo "false"}}`